Stakeholder mapping

 Once you have completed the stakeholder map, you should:

-- share it with the project team and review each stakeholder’s position
+• share it with relevant teams in your organisation and review each stakeholder’s position

 Additional resources